 The goal of the NextGen Project is to address key gaps in transit service in the Monadnock Region, focusing on the biggest priorities with the greatest probability of success as determined by several stakeholder-informed local and regional plans.
 While MRCC seeks to address other gaps across the Monadnock Region over the long-term, in the near-term it is focusing on smaller expansion projects.

-The objective of CACS is to provide backup community transportation services for MRCC-affiliated volunteer driver programs (VDPs) with an emphasis on providing individuals rides to critical medical and health services.
+The objective of CARS is to provide backup community transportation services for MRCC-affiliated volunteer driver programs (VDPs) with an emphasis on providing individuals rides to critical medical and health services.
 At the time of writing, MRCC-affiliated VDPs include Community Volunteer Transportation Company and the Keene Senior Center’s Cheshire Village at Home Program.
-The CACS’ role as a backup to VDPs is important to emphasize.
+CARS’ role as a backup to VDPs is important to emphasize.
 VDPs are typically the most cost-effective approach to providing community transportation services.
-MRCC’s goal is to continue to promote these programs, which many area residents have come to depend on and have proven to be highly successful.
-Applicants responding to this RfQ are responding to an MRCC initiative to identify one or more preferred partners to operate the CACS.
+MRCC’s goal is to continue to promote these highly successful programs, which many area residents have come to depend on.
+Applicants responding to this RfQ are responding to an MRCC initiative to identify one or more preferred partners to operate the CARS program.

 While extremely successful, several years of VDP data suggest that up to 10% of eligible ride requests have not been successfully matched with a volunteer driver due to a lack of volunteer availability.
-The CACS program intends to provide a backup option for individuals that fall into this category of “unmet need” rides, placing a special emphasis on assisting individuals needing to access critical medical or health-related services.
+The CARS program intends to provide a backup option for individuals that fall into this category of “unmet need” rides, placing a special emphasis on assisting individuals needing to access critical medical or health-related services.
 Critical health and medical services, as defined in this RfQ, include appointments for treatments, therapies, procedures and surgeries that are critical to the individual’s health and well-being.
 Examples could include but are not limited to dialysis treatments, cancer treatment, scheduled surgeries and appointments to healthcare specialists.
-CACS is not intended to provide rides for urgent or emergency care needs.
+CARS is not intended to provide rides for urgent or emergency care needs.

-MRCC receives and allocates Federal Transit Administration (FTA) Section 5310 funding to transportation provider partners, some of which it intends to use as seed funding for CACS.
+MRCC receives and allocates Federal Transit Administration (FTA) Section 5310 funding to transportation provider partners, some of which it intends to use as seed funding for CARS.
 However, to meet anticipated demand, other funding is being pursued by SWRPC and MRCC.
-Some CACS expansion funding is currently under active consideration by funders, while other funding opportunities have been identified and not yet acted upon.
+Some CARS expansion funding is currently under active consideration by funders, while other funding opportunities have been identified and not yet acted upon.
 Depending on fundraising success and other limiting factors, the target start date of July 1, 2027 may require an initial launch of a service that is limited by eligibility criteria yet to be determined, however, the goal is to expand access when expansion funding is in place.

-About SWRPC, MRCC, and the CACS Steering Committee
+About SWRPC, MRCC, and the CARS Steering Committee